GameFuzzy/anki-immersion-reader/README.md

 ## Usage

-The binary can be found [here](https://github.com/GameFuzzy/anki-immersion-reader/releases/latest).
+Prebuilt binaries for most platforms can be found [here](https://github.com/GameFuzzy/anki-immersion-reader/releases/latest).
+You can also build it from source as described [further down on this page](https://github.com/GameFuzzy/anki-immersion-reader/edit/main/README.md#build-from-source).

 ```sh
 ./anki-immersion-reader_<OS>_<ARCH>[.exe] filepath deck [field]